5 Reasons Your Business Should Be Based in Shoreditch

 If you’re feeling playful, there are board games at The Book Club, ping pong at Bounce and table football at Café Kick.

 For those still going strong into the wee hours and looking for a dancefloor, you’ll find plenty of night owls at Cargo and XOXO.
 And the fun doesn’t need to end there; restaurant Red Rooster hosts a Gospel Choir Brunch on Sunday for all those worried about the state of their souls, ready to praise the Lord and, most importantly, in need of a strong Bloody Mary.

 Do you want to join our thriving community of businesses?
 Come and see what we have to offer your company and make your mark on the capital.

 If you’re looking to rent commercial property in London, it couldn’t be simpler with Workspace.
-Browse our portfolio of over 65 locations across London, check out our inspiring events calendar , and if you’re not ready for your own office space, you can find information on all of our flexible co-working memberships too.
+Browse our portfolio of 64 properties across London, check out our inspiring events calendar , and if you’re not ready for your own office space, you can find information on all of our flexible co-working memberships too.